Hakodate Morning Market -> Hachiman Shrine/ Cape Tachimachi -> Café in Town -> Motomachi -> Mt. Hakodate

-A charming port town with plenty to see and do, Hakodate is worth a visit at anytime of year.
-Notable seasonal events include Hakodate’s Christmas Fantasy, in which a large Christmas tree in lit up in the bay area for a month in December, during which time fireworks are released every night.
+A charming port town with plenty to see and do, Hakodate is worth a visit at any time of year.
+Notable seasonal events include Hakodate’s Christmas Fantasy, in which a large Christmas tree is lit up in the bay area for a month in December, during which time fireworks are released every night.
 The winter season also sees Goryokaku park lit up, with special night viewings at the Goryokaku tower, allowing visitors to see the outline of the entire star-shaped fort glowing against a background of pure white snow.
-Not just a winter attraction, Goroykaku is also very popular in the Spring for it’s cherry blossoms, and in Autumn when the fort is adorned with the red of Autumn leaves.
+Not just a winter attraction, Goroykaku is also very popular in the spring for its cherry blossoms, and in autumn when the fort is adorned with the red of autumn leaves.

-Located in the south of Hokkaido, many visitors, particularly those travelling on a JR Railpass, will want to make a stop off at Hokkaido’s third largest city of Hakodate.
+Located in the south of Hokkaido, many visitors, particularly those traveling on a JR Railpass, will want to make a stop off at Hokkaido’s third-largest city of Hakodate.
 Historically the “gateway to Hokkaido”, to this day Hakodate’s connection to mainland Japan via the bullet train makes this the perfect start to your Hokkaido adventure!
-Less than an hour’s flight from Tokyo, Hakodate also has its own airport; with several airlines running frequent flights between Tokyo and Hakodate every day, for those not travelling on a JR Railpass, this could be the cheapest and most convenient way to access the city.
-Travelling to Hakodate from Sapporo couldn’t be easier via the Limited Express Super Hokuto, which runs frequently between the two cities; the view from the train window as you travel along the coast is absolutely stunning, so make sure that you have your camera to hand!
+Less than an hour’s flight from Tokyo, Hakodate also has its own airport; with several airlines running frequent flights between Tokyo and Hakodate every day, for those not traveling on a JR Railpass, this could be the cheapest and most convenient way to access the city.
+Traveling to Hakodate from Sapporo couldn’t be easier via the Limited Express Super Hokuto, which runs frequently between the two cities; the view from the train window as you travel along the coast is absolutely stunning, so make sure that you have your camera to hand!

 Hakodate Morning Market

 Catch your own lunch at Hakodate Morning Market!